 How to Add Veggies to Food Without Deception

 I am a big fan of adding produce to recipes when it adds flavor or enhances the texture.
 (I mean clearly, just look at my Recipe Index!)
 And adding fruits and veggies to easy to eat foods like muffins, meatballs, pasta, smoothies, and popsicles makes it easy for everyone to eat well, including caregivers.
 But for kids to eat these foods when they’re older and without us, they need to know they’re eating them.
 And like them.
 At least sometimes.

 So the next time you add cauliflower to a smoothie, have your kids put it into the blender and watch it disappear together.
 When you make pasta sauce with extra veggies, tell the kids at the dinner table why their sauce tastes so good.

 When you make Cauliflower Mac and Cheese, explain what helps to make the sauce so creamy.
-Embrace your fear and simply lay out the information and trust your kids to be able to handle it!

 I’d love to hear your thoughts on this topic, and how you serve up veggies to your kids, so please comment below to share below.